ztroop/wave-reader-utils/README.md

 ## Testing

-You can run the entire test suite by running `tox`.
-It will run `flake8`, `isort` and `pytest`.
+You can run the entire test suite by running `make test`.
+It will run `flake8`, `mypy` and `pytest`.
-If you'd like to just run unit tests, running `pytest ./tests` is sufficient.
+If you'd like to just run unit tests, running `poetry run pytest ./tests` is sufficient.